CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

     sudo make install
     ```

-2. Once install, access to the Object Storage screen in the Control Portal
+2. Once installed, access to the Object Storage screen in the Control Portal

     ![s3fs-objectstorage](../images/s3fs/s3fs-objectstorage.png)

-3. Located the user and bucket for this deployment and record both the "Access Key ID" and "Secret Access Key"
+3. Locate the user and bucket for this deployment and record both the "Access Key ID" and "Secret Access Key"

 4. Create a password file with the "Access Key ID" and "Secret Access Key" and make proper permission on the file, for example:
     ```